ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 * In the simulated instances: simulation models calibrated by experts, and systematized labeling;
 * In the hand-drawn instances: hand-drawn graphs by experts, and systematized labeling.

-The experts mentioned here are all from Petrobras.
+The experts mentioned here are all from Petrobras and its partners.

 The quantity and the diversity of the works developed and published by the 3W Community show the relevance and the technical quality of the 3W Dataset.
 This scientific framework is composed of dozens of published works, including books, conference papers, doctoral theses, final graduation projects, journal articles, master's degree dissertations, repository articles, and specialization monographs.
 The quantitative annual progress of these publications is shown in Fig. 6.
 Over the years, the adoption of the 3W Dataset by the 3W Community has steadily increased, highlighting its relevance, accessibility, and practical applicability in advancing AEM systems.
 More information on these works can be found in the 3W Project repository [[15]](#15).